An assault by a dangerous weapon may be committed in either of two ways. It is either an attempted battery or an immediately

 The first type of assault by dangerous weapon occurs when the defendant intended to commit a battery by using a dangerous weapon but was not successful.

-To be found guilty of this form of assault, the Commonwealth must prove beyond a reasonable doubt that that the defendant:
+To be found guilty of this form of assault, the Commonwealth must prove beyond a reasonable doubt that the defendant:

 2. Took some type of overt action towards accomplishing that intent;